-The Contractor shall be responsible for observance by his subcontractors of the foregoing provisions.
+The Contractor shall be responsible for observance by his sub-contractors of the foregoing provisions.

-71.14 Port Entry Permission(not applicable)
+71.14 Port Entry Permission(Not applicable to this contract)

-The Contractor shall submit prior application for Port entry passes to the concerned Port authority for his labours and the staffs engaged in the works.
-The passes will be issued free of cost.
+The Contractor shall submit prior application for Port entry passes to the concerned Port authority for his Materials, labours and the staffs engaged in the works.
+The Contractor has to get the vehicle and labour RIFD based passes for the entry inside the wharf area based on prevailing rates.